Matrix Product Density Operators: when do they have a local parent Hamiltonian?: Main results

 {\bf Example:} A bistochastic $Y-$shaped channel $\CE_p:\cB({\mathbb C}^2)\to \cB({\mathbb C}^2\ot{\mathbb C}^2)$ defined by Kraus operators

 has exponentially decaying CMI for $p\in(0,1/2)\cup(1/2,1)$.
 Otherwise, $I(A:C|B)_{\rho_\ell}=0$ for $p=1/2$ and $I(A:C|B)_{\rho_\ell}=1$ for $p=0,1$.

-While being bistochastic is crucial to provide an decay rate defined by relative entropy in Theorem~\ref{thm: bistochastic}, we can work with slightly general channels with a likely suboptimal decay rate.
-See Sec.~\ref{sec: sketch partially invariant} for the proof. \begin{thm} For a channel such that $\CN[\nu_{C_1}] = \sigma_{B_1}\otimes \nu_{C_2}$ for some $\sigma$ and $\nu$, and the maximally mixed input state $\sigma_{A\bar{A}}$, the resulting chain
+While being bistochastic is crucial to provide a decay rate defined by relative entropy in Theorem~\ref{thm: bistochastic}, we can work with slightly general channels with a likely suboptimal decay rate.
+See Sec.~\ref{sec: sketch partially invariant} for the proof. \begin{thm} For a channel such that $\CN[\nu_{C_1}] = \sigma_{B_1}\otimes \nu_{C_2}$ for some $\sigma$ and $\nu$, and the maximally entangled input state $\sigma_{A\bar{A}}$, the resulting chain

 satisfies

 This implies the CMI is bounded as

 The contraction ratio $\eta$ is given as